-Postretirement Benefits - The postretirement benefit obligations represent the actuarial present value of those estimated future benefits that are attributed to employee service rendered through December 31, 2023 and 2022.
-The actuarial report was prepared as of January 1 of the respective years, for the periods ending December 31.
+Postretirement Benefits - The postretirement benefit obligations represent the actuarial present value of those estimated future benefits that are attributed to employee service rendered through December 31, 2024 and 2023.
 Postretirement benefits include future benefits expected to be paid to or for (1) current retirees, (2) other participants fully eligible for benefits, and (3) other participants not yet fully eligible for benefits.
 Prior to an active employee's full eligibility date, the postretirement benefit obligation is the portion of the expected postretirement benefit obligation that is attributed to that employee's service rendered to the valuation date.